 - 2 tablespoons honey

 - 1 teaspoons butter

-While chicken is cooking, put balsamic and butter in a small saucepan and reduce to about 1/2 the volume.
-Set aside.
-With this small amount of volume, the reduction happens quickly, so be sure to watch closely.
+As chicken is cooking, put balsamic and honey in a small saucepan and reduce to about 1/2 the volume.
+When finished, swirl in butter, then set aside to cool.
+The reduction happens quickly; watch closely.
+It will bubble up as it boils.

-Using tongs, flip chicken and rotate so that thinner side faces coals.
-Cover with disposable pan and continue to cook until chicken is opaque and firm to touch and instant-read thermometer inserted into thickest part of chicken registers 140 degrees, 6 to 9 minutes longer.
+- Using tongs, flip chicken, and rotate so that thinner side faces coals.
+Cover with disposable pan and continue to cook until chicken is opaque and firm to touch and an instant-read thermometer inserted into thickest part of chicken registers 140 degrees, 6 to 9 minutes longer.